lume/element/README.md

 ```

 For TypeScript, if the initial value is a string, then no type annotation is
-needed because it will always receive a string (f.e. when the attribute is
+needed because it will always receive a string (f.e. even when the attribute is
 removed) and the type will be inferred from the initial value:

 ```ts